akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 # What is a Visual Word?

-A word represents an entity, its property, or a relation between entities.
+A word typically represents an entity, its property, or a relation between entities.
 A pixel represents a color.
 A visual word is a group of pixels, but it is not a random group.
 Rather, it's a group of pixels that represents something meaningful like an object, but also a property or a relation.